 Standard wheelchairs are the most common type of wheelchair, providing durable construction and high weight capacities.
-They are more durable than a lightweight chair and generally less expensive, but not as adjustable.
+They are more durable than lightweight wheelchairs and generally less expensive, but not as adjustable.

 Reclining Wheelchairs or Tilt Wheelchairs

-Reclining and Tilt Wheelchairs provide pressure redistribution for resident-specific support or relief for a range of conditions.
+Reclining wheelchairs and tilt wheelchairs provide pressure redistribution for resident-specific support or relief for a range of conditions.
 These chairs are often part of an individualized care plan based on clinical assessments.

 How to Choose a Wheelchair Size

 The most important measurements you need to take are seat width, back height, seat depth and seat-to-floor height.
 By providing a wheelchair with the proper dimensions in these four areas, you will avoid some of the most common and dangerous positioning concerns.
 Measuring all fields will help ensure optimal comfort and safety.